C0rn3j/Ask_Informative_Questions/README.md

 Finishing your query with “Please send your reply to... ” makes it quite unlikely you will get an answer.
 If you can't be bothered to take even the few seconds required to set up a correct Reply-To header in your mail agent, we can't be bothered to take even a few seconds to think about your problem.
 If your mail program doesn't permit this, [get a better mail program](http://linuxmafia.com/faq/Mail/muas.html).
 If your operating system doesn't support any e-mail programs that permit this, get a better operating system.

 In Web forums, asking for a reply by e-mail is outright rude, unless you believe the information may be sensitive (and somebody will, for some unknown reason, let you but not the whole forum know it).
-If you want an e-mail copy when somebody replies in the thread, request that the Web forum send it; this feature is supported almost everywhere under options like “watch this thread”,“send e-mail on answers”, etc.
+If you want an e-mail copy when somebody replies in the thread, request that the Web forum send it; this feature is supported almost everywhere under options like “watch this thread”, “send e-mail on answers”, etc.

 ### Write in clear, grammatical, correctly-spelled language